sfigg/commercialization-public/test/hlk/getstarted/step-7-view-test-results-and-log-files.md

 # Step 7: View test results and log files

 The **Results** tab displays detailed information about each test.
-As each test completes, the status column updates with the result—pass or fail.
+As each test completes, the status column updates with the result--pass or fail.

 The following image shows the Studio **Results** tab.